-They were perfect, and they were a shade of radiant blue.
+They were a perfect shade of radiant blue.

-I wonder how many people like me are taking their final journeys today.
+I wonder how many people are taking their final journeys today, like me.
 Deeper and deeper into the forest they go.
 I wonder if they will be writing suicide notes as well; a congregation of dejected people, hoping to leave a permanent voice behind; a fleeting reminder of the worth they never thought they would have.
 Be it scraps of paper, or thin, coloured strings, both tell the story of a dying man, inside and out.
-And if you have run your fingers across my stringed journey here, you may have felt how I felt, coming to this point.
+And if you had run your fingers across my stringed journey here, you might have felt how I felt, coming to this point.

 It’s hard to really express how I’m feeling now, with so many thoughts concurrently running through my mind.
-It’s also strange that I’ve been writing so much all this time, but you’ll probably never find out if I’ve had a normal family, or if I’ve had a job, or what my hobbies even are.
+It’s also strange that I’ve been writing so this whole time, but you’ll probably never find out if I’ve had a normal family, or if I’ve had a job, or what my hobbies even are.

-It has been 2 days and 17 hours since I had started thinking through things in this old tent.
+It has been 2 days and 17 hours since I started thinking through things in this old tent.
 But it’s dawning on me now that I really only needed a place to write.
-If there’s one thing that I’ve truly loved, it’s writing: the act of flushing out my tangled emotions onto a piece of paper.
+For what it’s worth, I am glad I found a love for writing towards the end of my life, and with it, the cathartic act of flushing out my tangled emotions onto a piece of paper.
 And the more I write, the clearer I think.
-Now that I’ve come to the end of the journal, so too, have I reached the end of my train of thought.
+Alas, now that I have come to the end of the journal, so too, have I reached the end of my train of thought.

 No matter who you are when you read this, if you’re caught in a dilemma like I am, in limbo between living or dying, I’m not going to tell you if you should fight to live on or to just end it all.
 I believe that you’ll figure it out eventually.